cr4zyfish/TrayApp/README.md

 Copy and paste your mieru client config file to config.json
 Run trayapp.exe
 You can exit the app by right clicking the icon on windows tray and clicking on exit.

+Adding program to windows startup: Create a shortcut and copy it to this directory:
+C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

 # Using with the latest versions and setting icon
 Download the latest mieru windows client from here: